Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 Some book proposal coaches offer, as part of their paid services, a book proposal outline for you to follow.

-A book proposal coach can also help you find agents or publishers to pitch to, and can help you strategize and prioritize on how to go about pitching your book manuscript.
+A book proposal coach can also help you find agents or publishers to pitch to and can help you strategize and prioritize when it comes to pitching your book manuscript.

-In this case, they may call themselves a book publishing coach or a publishing consultant, or something to that effect.
+In this case, they may call themselves a book publishing coach, a publishing consultant, or something to that effect.

 What is a book proposal editor?
 What is book proposal editing?